Editorial Note: This post is by James Bennett who is organizing RxISK research on PSSD.

 A previous article on RxISK by Adam Urato MD, discussed the growing evidence linking SSRI use during pregnancy to an array of birth defects, with increasing concern and emerging evidence that there may be long-term neurological and behavioural effects.
 I would encourage anyone interested in the topic of antidepressants and pregnancy to read it.

 Implications for sexuality

 Besides the immediate and almost universal numbing effect of SSRIs, a very large proportion of both men and women who take these drugs experience some degree of reduced sexual functioning.
 In some cases, these side-effects can persist even after the drugs are stopped, or can sometimes begin suddenly on discontinuation of the drug.
 The problem can arise from just a few days exposure and may last for years or indefinitely for some people.

-When the problem endures after treatment, this new condition is called Post-SSRI Sexual Dysfunction (PSSD), and has been covered extensively on RxISK, including the announcement of a new research effort, which can be found here.
+When the problem endures after treatment, this new condition is called Post-SSRI Sexual Dysfunction (PSSD) and has been covered extensively on RxISK.

 A recently published paper on one hundred and twenty cases of enduring sexual dysfunction from RxISK added to the existing peer-reviewed medical literature on PSSD, and reported enduring sexual side-effects from a variety of drugs including SSRIs, antipsychotics, finasteride (Propecia), and isotretinoin which is used to treat acne.
 We now have approximately three hundred cases.